mikefarah/yq/pkg/yqlib/doc/usage/xml.md

 The content of the node will be set as a field in the map with the key "+content".
 Use the `--xml-content-name` flag to change this.

-## Round trip: with comments
+## Parse xml: with comments
-A best effort is made, but comment positions and white space are not preserved perfectly.
+A best attempt is made to preserve comments.

 Given a sample.xml file of:
 ```xml